sitewaerts/cordova-plugin-document-viewer-sample-app/README.md

 same as above with .sh instead of .bat files

-you may have to execute "chmod +x [filename]" for each of them first
+you may have to execute "chmod +x [filename]" for each of the scripts first

+### Running and Debugging via IDE ###

-if you run the app from Xcode/Eclipse but work on html/js/css in root www directory:
+If you want to run the app from an IDE like Xcode/Eclipse/VisualStudio but work on html/js/css in root www directory:

+1. create_app.sh|bat (only once)
-1. update_app.sh (this reinstalls the linked plugins)
+2. update_app.sh|bat (this reinstalls the linked plugins)
-2. build_app.sh (this migrates changes in project root to the right folder in the Xcode/Eclipse project)
+3. prepare_app.sh|bat (this migrates src changes in project root to the folders in the IDE project)
-3. run from Xcode/Eclipse
+4. run App from IDE